Adversarial score matching and improved sampling for image generation: Optimal unconditional score function

 Let us now consider the scenario where the data distribution is simply a Dirac in $\boldsymbol{x_0}$: $p(\boldsymbol{x}) = \delta_{\boldsymbol{x_0}}$.
 In that case, the EDS is trivial: $H^*(\boldsymbol{\tilde{x}},\sigma) \triangleq \mathbb{E}_{\boldsymbol{x} \sim q_\sigma(\boldsymbol{x} | \boldsymbol{\tilde{x}})}[\boldsymbol{x}] = \boldsymbol{x_0}$.
 This gives an interesting insight into the unconditional score network.
 Letting $\frac{1}{\sigma} = \frac{1}{L} \sum_{i=1}^L \frac{1}{\sigma_i}$, we get:

 This should be compared to the true value of the conditional network $s(\boldsymbol{\tilde{x}}, \sigma_i) = \frac{\boldsymbol{x}_0 - \boldsymbol{\tilde{x}}}{\sigma_i^2}$.
-We see in particular that for $\sigma_i$ far from its mean, the approximation will get inaccurate: \begin{itemize} \item For large noise values, the unconditional score network will overestimate the true score function, leading to a larger effective step size during sampling. \item For small noise values, the unconditional score network will underestimate the true score function, leading to samples not diffusing as much as they should. \end{itemize}
+We see that in the denominator of the unconditional score network, a noise level is replaced by the harmonic mean of noise levels.
+In particular, for $\sigma_i$ far from its mean, the approximation will get inaccurate: \begin{itemize} \item For large noise values, the unconditional score network will overestimate the true score function, leading to a larger effective step size during sampling. \item For small noise values, the unconditional score network will underestimate the true score function, leading to samples not diffusing as much as they should. \end{itemize}